 When I look in detail at the content of items in ‘Battle of Ideas – Hot off the press‘ I cannot avoid the impression that there is an agenda to promote a particular set of ideas without this being made explicit.
 Is this appropriate for a conference encouraging open debate?

-Oh, and finally, it seems as if the ‘Battle of Ideas’ has an obsessive concern for the freedom of smokers but conversely little concern for the freedom of parents to bring up children in the absence of the commercialisation and sexualisation of childhood.
+Oh, and finally, it seems as if the ‘Battle of Ideas’ has an obsessive concern for the freedom of some e.g. smokers, but conversely little concern for the freedom of others e.g. the freedom of parents to bring up children in the absence of the commercialisation and sexualisation of childhood.

 Am I being paranoid?
 Anyone prepared to agree or disagree with my observations??